Codecademy/docs/content/c-sharp/concepts/variables/variables.md

   - 'paths/computer-science'
 ---

-A **variable** refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.
+A **variable** is a storage location in the computer’s memory that is used to save, retrieve, and manipulate data.

 ## Syntax